Setting Up and Splicing Wire

-- Electric Fence Box-do you need a lower watt box for smaller animals like dogs, etc. or do you need something stronger like a livestock electric box for larger animals?
+- Electric Fence Box-you get purchase a lower watt box for smaller animals like dogs, etc. or you can buy something stronger like a livestock electric box for larger animals

 Locate where you want to put your electric fence box.
 I bought an electric weather-proof box that can be left out in the elements.
 I just screwed it onto a piece of wood and wired the wood to my wire fencing.
 Easy!

 Pound the 5ft grounding stakes into the ground next to the electric fence box.
 Each stake should be at least 1 1/2ft apart from each other and sticking out of the ground a few inches

 Attach a good electricity-conducting wire going from one stake to the next.
 Make sure each wire is secured tightly to each stake with the hose clamps to get a good ground

 Connect a wire to the ‘grounding rod’ on the electric fence box, coming from the closest stake.
 The grounding knob is usually on the left so make sure to tighten the wire onto it instead of the ‘hot wire’ knob which is usually on the right